 You may check out their websites as given above for more details on this topic.

 Now, ThePoorNomad’s Tips For Women Travelers In India

 One of the best tips for women travelers in India is to be and seem confident.
 India is not a place for faint hearted.
 It will fascinate you but frustrate you too.
 One moment, it would bring you down to your knees and after a split second you would be having beer with locals.
 You have to be on your toes every time but trust me it is totally worth it.

 People out here can be confusing for some of you but they can move you by their helping and caring nature.
 They are loud, they love music with large woofers but they can treat you with a “Masala Tea” when you have missed your last flight.

 So if you are the one who doesn’t like surprises then India is not for you…because that is what you will be getting.

 Always Do Your Homework

-Besides worrying how to get the best pictures for your profile picture, have a look at their culture, their traditions, do’s and don’ts and medication.
+Besides worrying how to get the best pictures for your profile picture, have a look in their culture, their traditions, do’s and don’ts, and medication.
 Believe me, travelling in India is more than a mental challenge or adjustment which you need to take.
-As The culture, traditions and the way of life is very different as compared to many other countries.
-It is not going to be a leisure walk.
+As the culture, traditions and the way of life is very different as compared to many other countries.
+It is not going to be a leisure walk for a solo traveler.